-Here, $\bar{I}_t$ represents the estimated distorted images, which are expected to be structurally similar to the captured distorted images $\tilde{I}_t$.
+Here, $\bar{I}_t$ then represents the estimated distorted images, which are expected to be structurally similar to the captured distorted images $\tilde{I}_t$.
 By enforcing this constraint, we ensure that the estimated deformation maps not only remove distortions but also allow for a reversible restoration process.
 In particular, if the network correctly estimates a deformation mapping $f_t$ that eliminates distortions, applying its inverse $f_t^{-1}$ to the restored image should reconstruct the original distorted frames.
 This cyclic property enhances structural consistency and ensures that the estimated deformations faithfully correspond to the actual distortions present in the input images.

-Additionally, since the mappings must be invertible, the network is guided to learn smooth and homeomorphic deformations rather than introducing abrupt distortions.
-Enforcing this constraint ensures that the restored images preserve the original structural integrity, preventing excessive warping or the introduction of geometric artifacts.
-This not only enhances the realism of the restored images but also maintains consistency in the overall transformation process.
+Additionally, since the mappings are expected to be invertible in the circular loop, the network is guided to learn smooth, approximately homeomorphic deformations rather than abrupt distortions.
+Enforcing this constraint helps the restored images retain their original structural integrity, preventing excessive warping and the introduction of geometric artifacts.
+This not only enhances the realism of the restored images but also improves consistency in the overall transformation process.